fergiemcdowall/fergies-inverted-index/README.md

 // the query strings above can alternatively be expressed using JSON objects db.AND({
-  field: 'land'
+  FIELD: 'land'
-  value: 'SCOTLAND'
+  VALUE: 'SCOTLAND'
 }, {
-  field: 'colour',
+  FIELD: 'colour',
-  value: 'GREEN'
+  VALUE: 'GREEN'
 }).then(result)

 // as above, but return whole objects